kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/http-client.md

         }
         ```

         1. Maximum request time: may include `DNS` resolution, connection, request body write, server processing, and response body read.
-If the call requires redirects or retries, they must all finish within one period (default not specified, optional)
+If the call requires redirects or retries, they must all finish within one period (optional, inherits the client value)
-        2. Enables module logging (default: `false`)
+        2. Enables module logging (optional, inherits the client value)
-        3. Mask used to hide specified headers and request or response parameters (default: `***`)
+        3. Mask used to hide specified headers and request or response parameters (optional, inherits the client value)
-        4. List of request parameters to hide (default: `[]`)
+        4. List of request parameters to hide (optional, inherits the client value)
-        5. List of request or response headers to hide (default: `[ "authorization", "cookie", "set-cookie" ]`)
+        5. List of request or response headers to hide (optional, inherits the client value)
-        6. Whether to use the request path template in logging; when not specified, the client value is inherited (default not specified, optional)
+        6. Whether to log the full request path instead of the route template (optional, inherits the client value)
+        7. Maximum request body size that is still written to the log (optional, inherits the client value)
+        8. Maximum response body size that is still written to the log (optional, inherits the client value)
-        7. Enables module metrics (default: `true`)
+        9. Enables module metrics (optional, inherits the client value)
-        8. Configures [SLO](https://www.atlassian.com/incident-management/kpis/sla-vs-slo-vs-sli) for metrics (default: `ru.tinkoff.kora.telemetry.common.TelemetryConfig.MetricsConfig#DEFAULT_SLO`)
+        10. Configures [SLO](https://www.atlassian.com/incident-management/kpis/sla-vs-slo-vs-sli) buckets in milliseconds for metrics (optional, inherits the client value)
-        9. Configures metric tags (default: `{}`)
+        11. Configures metric tags (optional, inherits the client value)
-        10. Enables module tracing (default: `true`)
+        12. Enables module tracing (optional, inherits the client value)
+        13. Whether the span carries the full `url.full` attribute instead of only `url.path` (optional, inherits the client value)
-        11. Configures tracing attributes (default: `{}`)
+        14. Configures tracing attributes (optional, inherits the client value)

     === ":simple-yaml: `YAML`"